melexis/xunit2rst/README.rst

       --unit-or-integration UNIT_OR_INTEGRATION
                             Optional: give value starting with 'u' or 'i' if the the script's discernment is wrong.
+      -f, --failure-message
+                            Include the error message in case of test failure in the item's body.
       -v, --version         show program's version number and exit

 .. _`mlx.traceability`: https://pypi.org/project/mlx.traceability/